Kernix13/beginner-git-commands/INTERMEDIATE_GIT.md

 1. Put an `x` in the checkboxes,
 1. Remove all the comment fields,
 1. You can preview the message if you like,
-1. Remove the phrase "Closes #XXXXX"
+1. Remove the phrase "Closes #XXXXX" unless your change closes an issue,
 1. When done, click the green button **_Create pull request_**.

 REMEMBER TO USE `fix: what-you-fixed` or `fix(curriculum)` in the PR Title or other prefixes like `feat`, `bug`, `chore`, `revert`, etc. And you can add to those, e.g. `fix(tools)` or `chore(deps)`.